Litchfield railway station

-Litchfield railway station, on the Didcot, Newbury and Southampton Railway, served the small village of Litchfield, Hampshire, England.
-The station received relatively little traffic (only 20 passengers a week during the 1920s).
+Litchfield railway station, on the Didcot, Newbury and Southampton Railway, served the village of Litchfield, Hampshire, England.
+By the 1920s, the station served approximately 20 passengers per week.
+It closed in 1960.

 Station layout

 The station was originally built with two platforms and a passing loop in the same style as other stations on the route.
 However, low traffic resulted in the removal of the loop in 1936, only for a longer loop and the platform to be reinstated in 1943 to deal with wartime traffic.
-This was then removed again in 1955, only five years before the station's closure.
+This was then removed again in 1955.
 There was a small siding and headshunt on the northbound line but goods traffic at the station was light.

 The site today

-The station is a private house, not owned by C.A.H Wills who owns Litchfield farms estate and lives in the village.
-The station was sold by Hampshire County Council in 1978 and has been restored.
-The approach road is now a private drive to the property.
-In 1976 the Litchfield - Whitchurch bypass was opened and made use of the DN&SR trackbed south of Litchfield towards Whitchurch for a distance of one mile.
+The station was sold by Hampshire County Council in 1978 and has been restored, and is now a private house; the approach road is now a private drive to the property.
+In 1976 the Litchfield–Whitchurch bypass was opened and made use of the trackbed south of the village.